 Asset Discovery During Divorce

 During the divorce process, you are entitled to what lawyers call discovery.
-Discovery allows you to request that your spouse turn over all documents relevant to the divorce, including information about all community and separate property they own.
+Discovery is a key part of how to find hidden assets in a divorce.
+It allows you to request that your spouse turn over all documents relevant to the divorce, including information about all community and separate property they own.
 You can also perform your investigations if you suspect they are not being forthcoming.

 If your spouse refuses to turn over or allow you access to documents, you can generally file a subpoena compelling a bank or other financial institution holding such information to provide it.
-The court can also assist in gathering the necessary information by finding a spouse who consistently refuses to turn over information in contempt of court.
-The court and also issue additional penalties and sanctions to compel the disclosure of requested information.
+The court can also assist in gathering the necessary information by finding a spouse who consistently refuses to provide it in contempt of court.
+Additionally, the court may also issue additional penalties and sanctions to compel the disclosure of requested information.

 Techniques for Finding Hidden Assets